cncoulter/Transcription-The-Plays-of-Roswitha/Compiled/The Plays of Roswitha.md

 MARY.
 No one, I know.

 ABRAHAM.
 It is human to sin, but it is devilish to remain in sin.
-Who can be jusdy condemned?
+Who can be justly condemned?
 Not those who fall suddenly, but those who refuse to rise quickly.

 MARY.
 Wretched, miserable creature that I am!